-Following select practice sessions, select members of the coaching staff or student-athletes will be available for group interviews with the media.
-Video and still photographers from accredited media outlets wishing to shoot practices are asked to consult with the Arkansas Communications Office for current guidelines prior to arrival at the practice field.
+Please consult with the Arkansas Communications Office for practice information regarding times, days and accessibility.
+Following select practice sessions, select members of the coaching staff and/or student-athletes will be available for group interviews with the media.
+All media members, including video and still photographers, from accredited media outlets wishing to shoot practices are asked to consult with the Arkansas Communications Office for current guidelines prior to arrival at the practice field.